lhofstetter/ProjectIntegrate/README.md

 Installation:
 The installation was created to be as seamless as possible (PnP).
-The master Pi node (Raspberry Pi 3) will need to be plugged into power located centrally in the home.
-The reamining Pi zeros also need to be plugged into power and these should be placed ideally in the corners of the house to provide the most optimal coverage.
-Before the boards are plugged into power ensure that the wifi antennas are plugged into the Pi via the usb a to microusb adapter.
+The "root" Pi node (Raspberry Pi 3) will need to be plugged into power in one corner of the user's home.
+The remaining Pi zeros also need to be plugged into power and these should be placed ideally in the other corners of the house to provide the most optimal coverage.
+Before the boards are plugged into power ensure that the wifi antennas are plugged into the Pi via the USB A to Micro-USB adapter.